syncfusion-content/xamarin-docs/Xamarin/SfCalendar/ViewMode.md

 * Current day text color can be modified using `TodayTextColor`.

-* The month view label settings class has the APIs to change date text size, day text size and format options are available.
+* The month view label settings class has the APIs to change date text size, day text size and format options.

 * The background color of the inline view can be modified using `InlineBackgroundColor` property.